Student Vaccination Requirement Questions and Answers

-Brandeis will accept any vaccine authorized or approved by the United States Food and Drug Administration (U.S. FDA) or the World Health Organization (WHO).
+Brandeis will accept any vaccine authorized or approved by the United States Food and Drug Administration (FDA) or the World Health Organization (WHO).

 To be fully vaccinated, you must have received a) two doses of the Moderna or Pfizer vaccines, or b) one dose of the Johnson & Johnson vaccine, or the appropriate course of a WHO-authorized vaccine.
 In the case of FDA-authorized vaccines, the final dose must have been received at least two weeks prior to arriving on campus for the fall semester.
 Students in other countries who will obtain a WHO-authorized vaccine should pay close attention to when they would achieve full immunity with that vaccine, and be sure they will have reached it prior to coming to campus.

 If you have received a WHO-authorized vaccine, Brandeis will accept your vaccination documentation (in English).
-If you are unable to receive a WHO-authorized vaccine, Brandeis will make FDA-authorized vaccines available.
+If you are unable to receive a WHO-authorized vaccine, you can get an FDA-approved vaccine from many local pharmacies once you arrive in the United States, or you may contact the Brandeis Health Center.
 You will need to participate in temporary restrictions until you have completed the course of your vaccination.

 Yes.
-Like students, faculty and staff are required to upload proof of their completed vaccination, or to receive a medical or religious excepmtion in order to be present on campus.
+Like students, faculty and staff are required to upload proof of their completed vaccination, or to receive a medical or religious exemption in order to be present on campus.